Create the Native Menu Bar of Mac Apps with Flutter

 ),

-The hasMenu() method returns whether the menu item specified in the argument is supported.
+The hasMenu() method checks and returns whether the running platform supports the item specified in the method argument.

-You can specify the menu item you want to create to the type argument of the `PlatformProvidedMenuItem` constructor.
-Flutter defines following macOS-specific menus at the writing time.
+You can specify the item you want to create to the type argument of the PlatformProvidedMenuItem class constructor.
+The following items are defined at the writing time.

 • about